varnish/Varnish-Book/varnish_book.rst

    common configuration files, which is perhaps the most UNIX-centric part of the course.
 Do not hesitate to ask for help.

-   The goal of the course is to make you a better system administrator of Varnish and let you adjust Varnish to your exact needs.
+   The goal of the course is to make you confident when using Varnish and let you adjust Varnish to your exact needs.
 If you have any specific area you are particularly interested in, the course is usually flexible enough to make room for it.

 Introduction to Varnish
 -----------------------